Temryuk Idar: Death

 In 1570, the Tatars swept and burned Moscow.
 During their retreat, Tatar forces marched towards northwestern Circassia in 1571.
 Temroqwa, against the advice of his counsellors, launched a counter attack.
 He disregarded that Tatars had mounted an enormous army of 130,000 soldiers from Qazan, Astrakhan and the Ottoman Empire, and that Russia would not assist him in his counterstrike due to the severe losses.
 Temroqwa chose to face the Tatar army rather than being described as cowardly.

-The battle took place on the banks of the Kuban where Temroqwa was killed and two of his sons, Mashoqwa and Bulat Gery, were captured.
+The battle took place on the banks of the Kuban where Temroqwa was killed and two of his sons, Mashoqwa and Bulat-Giray, were captured.